 For emergencies call 9-1-1 or (406) 243-4000 for UMPD

 Advocacy and Support Services

 SARC at the University of Montana provides free and confidential peer counseling and crisis intervention to student survivors of sexual and relationship violence, as well as support and information for family and friends.
 Services are available to survivors at all stages of recovery, from initial crisis intervention to healing, through support groups and peer counseling.
 SARC is located at UM’s Curry Health Center.

 Counseling assists students by addressing their counseling and psychotherapy needs helping them gain the most from their time on campus.
 When a student's mental health care needs are beyond the scope of our services, we will assist with referrals to community-based providers for specialized or longer-term care.
 Counseling Services is located in the garden level of the Curry Health Center and is open Monday through Friday, 9:00 a.m. to 5:00 p.m.

 Crisis, after-hours: National Suicide Lifeline: 1.800.273.8255 Crisis Text line: text MT to 741-741 or call 9-1-1

-Disability Services is a resource for UM faculty members, departments, and schools.
+The Office for Disability Equity is a resource for UM faculty members, departments, and schools.
 We are available for consultations on accessibility in the curriculum and on teaching and interacting with students with disabilities.
 We can meet individually or provide a presentation to a class, departmental meeting, or a larger group.
-To request a consultation, please contact our office via email or call at 406.243.2243.
+To request a consultation, please email firstname.lastname@example.org or call 406-243-2243.